-Classic interface tutorial * Please email Mike if any instructions do not work
+Classic interface link analysis tutorial * Please email Mike if any instructions do not work

-To access the classic interface, start Webometric Analyst 2.0, enter your key, select the classic interface option and click OK.
+To access the classic interface, start Webometric Analyst, select Link Analysis Wizard from the File menu, enter your key, select the classic interface option and click OK.

 This section gives a step-by-step example of using the classic interface to create a Web Impact Report.
 To give an overview: the user must construct a text file containing a list of searches first.
 Then the user must select a search engine and any search options and instruct Webometric Analyst to start submitting searches and reporting the results.
 Finally, when the searches are complete then the user must select a processing option and instruct Webometric Analyst to apply it to the appropriate results file.
 Below is a simple example to illustrate how this process works.